-The treatment method is rather comprehensive and integrative, developed since 1982.
-Before the clinic started we used the method on an outpatient basis at Mora hospital.
+The treatment method used for interval treatment is rather comprehensive and integrative, developed since 1982 by the founder of the M.H.E.
+Clinic Göran Carlsson.
+Before the clinic started he developed and used the method on an outpatient basis at Mora hospital.

-The method is rooted in Ericksonian and Strategic Psychotherapy.
-We use paradoxical interventions, strategies of different kinds, hypnosis, homework assignments, and so on.
+The method is rooted in Ericksonian psychotherapy and methods from solution focused therapy and CBT.
 An important part is a pedagogical model of the anatomy and physiology of the body, used in strategic way, to teach the patient how to eat and stay thin in a healthier way.
-We also use cognitive therapy and body therapy as parts in the treatment method.
+We also use individual psychotherapy, group activities (mindfulness, compassion etc.) as parts in the treatment method.